 contact me here

-have a good trip about 3 years ago
+have a good trip over 3 years ago

 Nothing I can add to previous replies.
 I just recommend that you see both cities.
 They are so different.
 Even though Elat is sometimes just called a tourist trap, it's also worth seeing and along the road it's possible to stop for a swim or actually float in a Dead Sea.
 One of the most mindblowing experiences I've had.
 From Elat it's also quite easy and cheap(ish) to go to Petra.
 Elat's underwater aquarium is not to be missed.
 And if you like diving, waters in the area are perfect for that, I have heard.
 Well, I recommend almost all the places in Israel.
 One of the most intriguing and beautiful places in the world.
 I have been there twice and both times felt like home.
 Just go there are see and experience and see as much as you can!!!!
 Regretfully right now I can't afford to go there at least until I have saved 3-4 years.
-Snif... about 3 years ago
+Snif... over 3 years ago